Preparing, translating and distributing safety information (DHPC)

 • Long sentences should be split into shorter ones, inserting commas and full stops.

-• The first translation should be reviewed and possibly rewritten by at least one or two other persons, as this will often reduce the overall time spent on translation and improve the result.
+• The first translation should be reviewed and preferably reworked by an additional one or two reviewers; this will often reduce the total translation time and improve the result.

 The Danish Medicines Agency may, at its discretion, return a proposed DHPC to the MAH if the quality of the translation is poor due to many errors, omissions and misinterpretations.